afry-south/afry-south.github.io/_posts/2020-11-07-snake-kotlin-multiplatform.md

 ---
+title: "How to build and play Snake via Native Binary, JVM and JS/Browser (Kotlin)"
+categories:
+  - kotlin
+  - game
+  - multiplatform
+tags:
+  - kotlin
+  - game
+  - multiplatform
+  - snake
 toc: true
-layout: post
-description: "A three part blog (all included in this one) that goes through 1) How Kotlin Multiplatform works, 2) How to build a game (Snake) and finally 3) how to make it multiplatform."
-categories: [gradle, kotlin, game, multiplatform]
-title: "How to build and play Snake via Native Binary, JVM and JS/Browser (Kotlin)"
-comments: true
-author: Hampus Londögård
 ---

+A three part blog (all included in this one) that goes through

+1. How Kotlin Multiplatform works (compiler and everything)
+2. How to build a game (Snake) and finally
+3. how to make it multiplatform.

+**All the code is available [here](https://github.com/londogard/snake-js-jvm-native).**

 > **Disclaimer:** this post is pretty long and I recommend reading one part at a time (it's 3 parts).
 >